 Why?
-Well, the answer is simple: When we’re hungry and pressed for time, we turn to what’s quick and simple.
+Well, the answer is simple: When we’re hungry and pressed for time, we turn to what’s quick and easy.

-So the question to ask is, “How can we make healthy eating just as quick and simple?”
+The question to ask is, “How can we make healthy eating as easy as possible?”

 First, take stock of what’s in your home now.
 What foods are on the counters?
 What do you see first when you open the refrigerator?
 Are they the foods you’d rather your children skip?